kahawai-collective/fsl/README.md

-# FSL : Fisheries Simuation Library
+# FSL : Fisheries Simulation Library

 FSL is a C++ library for fisheries simulation.
 It aims to be highly modular library without compromising speed.